The ECS project was done. But every job I was looking at wanted Kubernetes, and I hadn’t touched EKS in a while. So I needed to go build a thing.

 Then use Ingress resources instead of LoadBalancer services for faster, more cost-effective load balancing.

-Lesson: Classic Load Balancers are slow to provision.
-ALBs via Ingress are the modern way to expose services in EKS.
+Classic LBs are slow.
+ALBs via Ingress are the move for EKS.

 Testing the Final Result